Raisa Treñas: Political career

 At a young age, Treñas-Chu joined and became the secretary of Zonta Club Iloilo II, an all-female organization that advocates for women's rights.

 In 2019, her father Jerry Treñas, during his second mayoral term, appointed Treñas-Chu as his executive assistant.
 In the 2022 Philippine general election, she served as the second nominee of the Uswag Ilonggo party-list.

-In 2024, Jerry Treñas announced that he would not seek reelection in the 2025 Philippine general election, citing health reasons.
+In 2024, Jerry Treñas announced that he would not seek reelection in the 2025 Iloilo City local elections, citing health reasons.
 He publicly endorsed his daughter to succeed him.
 Treñas-Chu formally joined the National Unity Party (NUP), aligning with her father's political affiliation.
 Treñas-Chu ran for mayor with incumbent Vice Mayor Jeffrey Ganzon as her running mate.
 She won the election by a wide margin against her closest rival, Roland Magahin, becoming the first woman elected as mayor of Iloilo City, and the second woman to serve in the position following the appointment of Rosa O. Caram in the 1980s.

 One of her first acts in office was appointing her father as a special adviser on June 30, 2025.